What to know about variable heart rhythms and AFib

 Most people who undergo ECMO have acute lung injury (such as severe bacterial or viral pneumonia).
 Your heart specialist may also recommend ECMO if you have acute cardiac failure, including problems such as massive myocardial infarctions and myocarditis, or after difficulties in recovery after heart surgery.

 If you’ve used a ventilator (breathing machine) or hemodynamic support (to restore adequate blood circulation) along with medications but haven’t had significant improvement in your cardiopulmonary function, your specialist may recommend you try ECMO.

-When patients are placed on a ventilator due to other health issues, their lungs can become damaged by high pressures and levels of oxygen required to support their needs.
-With the ECMO system, patients are given time for their bodies to recover, while allowing their heart or lungs to rest.
-This provides better patient outcomes and a better quality of life for the patient after they leave the hospital.
+When a person is on a ventilator due to serious health issues, their lungs can become damaged by the high pressures and levels of oxygen required to support bodily processes.
+Using the ECMO system gives a person time for their body to recover while allowing the heart or lungs to rest.
+This provides better patient outcomes and a better quality of life for the person after they leave the hospital.

 If you’ve undergone surgery and your care team determines that you need life support so your heart or lungs can heal, you may need to undergo ECMO.
 Your doctor and respiratory therapists will provide you with details on what you can expect and how to prepare for ECMO.